Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

 Lastly, for $i \in [n]$, no vertex in a block gadget $\hat{B}_{i,j}$ of $\mathcal{P}^i$ has degree larger than $\Delta$ in $G-S$: \begin{itemize} \item if $f(x_i) = \Delta + 1$, then vertex $b$ has degree $\Delta$, while the vertices $\chi_i, y_i$ have degree $0$.

 \item on the other hand, if $f(x_i) = p \neq \Delta + 1$, it holds that all vertices $q_i$ have degree $\Delta$, since one of their neighbors belongs to $S$.
-As for the non deleted vertices $\chi_i$ and $y_i$, they have degree equal to $2 \leq \Delta$.
-Lastly, any vertex $a$ has degree at most $\Delta$, since it has $\Delta - p$ neighbors due to the block gadget it appears as $a$ and $p$ neighbors due to the block gadget it appears as $a'$. \end{itemize} \end{nestedproof}
+As for the non-deleted vertices $\chi_i$ and $y_i$, they have degree equal to $2 \leq \Delta$.
+Lastly, any vertex $a$ has degree at most $\Delta$, since it has $\Delta - p$ neighbors due to the block gadget it appears as $a$ and $p$ neighbors due to the block gadget it appears as $a'$. \end{itemize} This concludes the proof. \end{proof}

 \begin{lemma} If there exists $S \subseteq V(G)$ such that $G - S$ has maximum degree $\Delta$ and $|S| \leq k$, then $\phi$ is satisfiable. \end{lemma}